RickyS1ngh/aurelius/README.md

 # aurelius

-Aurelius is a Stoic productivity and self-reflection Flutter application inspired by the teachings of Marcus Aurelius, with task mangament, journaling, and an AI mentor.
+Aurelius is a Stoic productivity and self-reflection Flutter application inspired by the teachings of Marcus Aurelius, with task management, journaling, and an AI mentor.
 ## Screenshots

 <p align="center">